LPN Career Opportunities in Pennsylvania & New Jersey

 Do you have a passion for providing care to others?
 Would you like a career that allows you to work closely with physicians, registered nurses, and other healthcare professionals?
-If so, becoming a Licensed Practical Nurse (LPN) could be the path for you.
-Demand for LPNs continues to grow steadily across the United States, and training for this career can prepare you for a bright future.
+If so, becoming a Practical Nurse (PN) could be the path for you.
+Demand for PNs continues to grow steadily across the United States, and training for this career can prepare you for a bright future.

-Whether you’re new to the field of healthcare or looking for a change of pace, Prism Career Institute’s LPN training programs in Philadelphia, Pennsylvania, Egg Harbor Township, New Jersey, and Cherry Hill, NJ can open a host of LPN career options.
+Whether you’re new to the field of healthcare or looking for a change of pace, Prism Career Institute’s PN training programs in Philadelphia, Pennsylvania, Egg Harbor Township, New Jersey, and Cherry Hill, NJ can open a host of PN career options.
 Here, we take a closer look at the settings our students often work in after graduation.

 Scope of Employment Opportunities in Pennsylvania & New Jersey

 LPNs are in high demand across a wide spectrum of employment opportunities, including workplaces you may not have considered.
 Upon completing our practical nursing program and earning their license, LPNs may find themselves in any of the following healthcare settings:

 These facilities depend on LPNs to take vital signs, show patients to their examination rooms, administer medications, update patient records, collect medical histories, and more.

 Local physician’s offices, from primary care to specialists’ practices, are always in need of compassionate, capable LPNs.
 They typically work under the doctor’s orders to administer injections and medications, dress wounds, and more.
 In some settings, they may also perform administrative duties, like patient admissions, electronic data entry, and handling insurance paperwork.